 Deer are surprisingly undiscriminating when it comes to what they will eat, and they’re also incredibly adaptive.
 There’s a good chance that those you see in your yard from time to time are repeat visitors since deer don’t typically travel far.
 Varying the types of garden deer repellents, rotating them throughout the season and changing tacts, often are crucial to ward off deer.

 We recommend using Bobbex, which deters by taste, and Plantskydd, which deters by smell.
 Use these products intermittently, starting in the spring.
-Another variation to add to the mix is an electronic deterrent like Yard Gard, which is motion-activated to produce ultrasound waves unwelcoming to animals.
+Another variation to add to the mix is an electronic deterrent like Sonic Shield, which is motion-activated to produce ultrasound waves unwelcoming to animals.

 Whatever products you use, the key is to mix it up and start early in the season – remember that prevention is a lot easier than interrupting an established pattern!
 In addition to being useful, these products are also completely safe for your family and pets.
 They don’t harm deer in any way either.